houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ## 3. Chomsky's Hierarchy

-The tension between JavaScript regular expressions and theoretical regular expressions will bear on the aforementioned insight.
-To properly understand this, we will look at Chomsky's hierarchy of languages and what they mean.
-Then, we will concentrate on two levels in our hierarchy - regular languages and context free languages.
-We will see how each language reguire different machines. one is the DFA which we already saw and the other is the PDA.
-We will see how a DFA works and, informally, show that the difference is - a form of memory.
-With this in mind, we will use our insight and see that if something uses memory, then that thing is iincomptabile with regular languages, DFAs and hence, theoretical regular expressions.

 ![Chomsky's Hierarchy](/images/irregular-javascript-expressions/chomsky_hierarchy.webp)

-Chomsky's hierarchy contains subsets of formal languages.
+Essentially, Chomsky's Hierarchy is a containment hierarchy of formal languages.
+The higher we go up the hierarchy, the more complex the language gets.
 At the very bottom, we have regular languages and just above we have context-free languages.
-The interesting feature of this language is that each language in the hierarchy needs a different type of machine to recognise it.
+The interesting feature of the hierarchy is that each language needs a different type of machine to recognise it.
 For our current purposes, we will be focusing on the difference between the machines used to recognise regular languages and context-free languages.

-As a side note, the last layer are those languages recognised by Turing Machines.

-### 3.1 Context-free languages and PDAs
+### 3.1 Context-free Languages and PDAs

 A classic example of a context-free language is the set of all strings of the form `aⁿbⁿ` over an alphabet like `{'a', 'b'}`.
 This is the set of strings starting with some number of `a` strictly followed by the same number of `b`.
 It contains strings like `'ab'`, `'aabb'` or `''` (the empty string).
 Its corresponding regular expression is `(aa)*`.